 Here are some warning signs that you are in a toxic relationship.

-In a toxic relationship, you get so tense, angry and furious around your partner which builds up negative energy in your body which later leads to hatred for each other.
+In a toxic relationship, you get so tense, angry, and furious around your partner, which builds up negative energy in your body, which later can lead to hatred for each other.